theerfan/Q/Open_Hackathon.md

 which describes your (in-progress) hackathon project by Feb 24 at 12PM EST. Specifically, this issue should contain:

 1. The name of your team (matching the name used on the [QML Challenge](QML_Challenges.md) Scoreboard).
-2. A 1-2 paragraph written description of your Open Hackathon project.
+2. A brief description of your Open Hackathon project (1-2 paragraphs).
 3. A hyperlink to draft source code for your Open Hackathon project.
 4. A 1-2 paragraph written **Resource Estimate**, indicating how you expect to use the additional AWS credits, if awarded, to finish your Open Hackathon project.